newjersey/njwds/README.md

 ## Build the design system assets

-- Run `npm run build-uswds` to build the assets into the `dist/` directory
+- Run `npm run build-njwds` to build the assets into the `dist/` directory

 ### Build the component library

-- Run `npm run build-docs` to build the [Fractal](https://fractal.build/) component gallery for reviewing the component documentation
+- Run `npm run build-docs` to build the [Fractal](https://fractal.build/) component gallery for reviewing the component documentation.
+(This command also copies the `dist` directory to `/public` to be served as static assets for the Fractal site.)

 ### View component library locally or development